tedi-software/tedi-software.github.io/docs/pages/index.md

 ## TEDI Use Cases
 {: .fs-6 }

+**Why pay for for expensive COTS software and iPaaS solutions ?**

+{: .highlight }
+> TEDI gives you a self-hosted, no-bloat integration engine to move data between systems, files, and APIs — using config files, not consultants.

 1. **Automated Order Processing**: Connect your e-commerce, inventory, and shipping systems so that orders are processed and fulfilled without manual intervention.

 2. **Data Consolidation**: Aggregate customer data from multiple channels (e.g., CRM, support, marketing) into a single, unified view.